isralduke/thatbook/13-chronicles-1.md

 His son Hammuel, his son Zakkur, and his son Shimei.

 <a name="4:27">4:27</a> Shimei had sixteen sons and six daughters.
 But his brothers did not have many sons, so their whole clan was not as numerous as the sons of Judah. <a name="4:28">4:28</a> They lived in Beer Sheba, Moladah, Hazar Shual, <a name="4:29">4:29</a> Bilhah, Ezem, Tolad, <a name="4:30">4:30</a> Bethuel, Hormah, Ziklag, <a name="4:31">4:31</a> Beth Markaboth, Hazar Susim, Beth Biri, and Shaaraim.
-These were their towns until the reign of David. <a name="4:32">4:32</a> Their settlements also included Etam, Ain, Rimmon, Tochen, and Ashan—five towns. <a name="4:33">4:33</a> They also lived in all the settlements that surrounded these towns as far as Baal.
+These were their towns until the reign of David. <a name="4:32">4:32</a> Their settlements also included Etam, Ain, Rimmon, Tochen, and Ashan — five towns. <a name="4:33">4:33</a> They also lived in all the settlements that surrounded these towns as far as Baal.
 These were their settlements; they kept genealogical records.

 <a name="4:34">4:34</a> Their clan leaders were: